TiffanyJTFu/TiffanyFu/_pages/about.md

 ![SocialScience11](https://tiffanyjtfu.github.io/TiffanyFu/images/socialscienceproject11.JPG)
 ![SocialScience01](https://tiffanyjtfu.github.io/TiffanyFu/images/socialscienceproject1.jpg)

-<br><a href="https://tiffanyjtfu.github.io/TiffanyFu/teaching/SocialScienceResearchProject-1" target='_blank'>Brown University Pre-College Program – Social Science Research Project (2024)</a>
+<br><a href="https://tiffanyjtfu.github.io/TiffanyFu/teaching/SocialScienceResearchProject-1" target='_blank'>Brown University Pre-College course in Leadership and Social Change – Social Science Research Project (2024)</a>
 <br>**Topic:** The Misrepresentation of Chinese Culture: A Youth Perspective on Anti-Asian Racism and Cultural Identity
 * Completed under the mentorship of a Brown University professor as part of the Leadership and Social Change course.
 * Researched the effects of cultural disconnect among youth and proposed engagement-based solutions for community improvement.